theupdateframework/python-tuf/tuf/README.md

 $ cp repository/metadata/timestamp.json /tmp
 ```

-We should now generate a new Timestamp file on the repository side.
+We should next generate a new Timestamp file on the repository side.
 ```Bash
 $ python
 >>> from tuf.repository_tool import *